-Instead, re-train your brain to look for the positive ways your child are behaving.
-Yep, even when it feels like she never does anything right, or that it’s over the simplest things.
+Instead, re-train your brain to look for the positive ways your kids are behaving.
+Yep, even when it feels like they never do anything right, or that it’s over the simplest things.
 You might say, “Thank you for putting your shoes on without me asking you,” or “Look how happy you two are playing.”

-The more you can spot these positive behaviors, the more likely she’ll continue to do them.
-More important, you’ll be on the lookout for them as well, and will be less likely to label her as troublemakers.
+The more you can spot these positive behaviors, the more likely they’ll continue to do them.
+More importantly, you’ll be on the lookout for them as well, and will be less likely to label them as troublemakers.

 No amount of parenting hacks will work if your kids aren’t in a good starting point.
 Many power struggles aren’t really about bedtime battles or picky eating.
-Instead, they’re rooted in their overall health.
+Instead, they’re rooted in their well-being.

-If you find yourself constantly yelling to get your child to listen, ask yourself if you’re meeting her basic needs.
-Has she gotten enough exercise and movement today, especially outdoors?
-Did she get enough sleep?
-Is she eating healthy food?
+If you find yourself constantly yelling to get them to listen, ask yourself if you’re meeting their basic needs.
+Have they gotten enough exercise and movement today, especially outdoors?
+Did they get enough sleep?
+Are they eating healthy food?

-These physical factors affect how she behaves, and must be addressed for any of the above tips and tricks to even matter.
+These physical factors affect how they behave and must be addressed for any of the above tips and tricks to work.

-Learning how to get kids to listen without yelling often starts with changing the way we communicate with them.
+Learning how to get kids to listen without yelling often starts with changing the way you communicate with them.

-Avoid random punishments, and instead use natural consequences that fit your kids’ behavior.
-If there isn’t a natural consequence to tie to the behavior, simply explain the consequences of their choices, and why you had asked them to listen.
+Avoid random punishments, and instead use natural consequences that fit their behavior.
+If there isn’t a natural consequence, explain the consequences of their choices, and why you had asked them to listen.

-Be consistent with following through with these consequences, as well as enforcing your household rules and responsibilities.
-At the same time, ask yourself whether these issues are truly important to stand firm on.
+Be consistent with following through with these consequences and enforcing your household responsibilities.
+At the same time, ask yourself whether these issues are important to stand firm on.

 Lend a hand and work together, and remind them of natural incentives they get from starting or completing these tasks.
-Spot the times your kids do listen and acknowledge their positive behavior.
-And finally, make sure your kids are in good health and that you’re meeting their basic needs.
+Spot the times they do listen and acknowledge their positive behavior.
+And finally, make sure they’re in good health and that you’re meeting their basic needs.

-From playing in muddy puddles to standing on the top bunk bed, getting kids to listen without raising your voice truly is possible.
+From playing in muddy puddles to standing on the top bunk bed, getting them to listen without raising your voice truly is possible.

 Get more tips: